-If you zoom out too far, the block group boundaries may disappear.
+\If you zoom out too far, the block group boundaries may disappear.
 Zoom back in to view the boundaries.

 Click on the ellipsis in the bottom right corner of the search result box then click Add marker.
 This will put a placeholder on or near the center of Breaux Bridge city limits.
 Click on the marker to display the coordinates (longitude and latitude).
-Make a note of these numbers, they will be input on the Project Location and Type form in the OCD-IGX system.
+Make a note of these numbers, they will be input on the Project Location and Type form in the LOCD-DR online system of record.